 - Make a large batch of soup to freeze in individual portions in tightly sealed bags

 Remember that the goal of meal prep is to make things easier, not harder.
 Don’t take on too much.
 Take breaks when you need to.
-Aim to complete just a few tasks that provide you with variety and healthy food choices to enjoy throughout the week.
+Aim to complete just a few tasks that provide you with variety and smart food choices to enjoy throughout the week.

-When You Need Support with Your Healthy Eating Plan
+When You Need Support to Eat Healthy

 Signs that it might be time to bring in some help include a refrigerator full of spoiled food, repeated meals with little variety, skipping meals regularly, sudden weight loss or gain, frequently feeling too tired to prepare a meal, or a strong reliance on junk food instead of healthy choices.